Display maps in other languages and worldviews

 let result = settingsService.set(key: "com.mapbox.maps.internal.enable_local_i18n", value: true)

 The client now requests tiles with all supported languages and worldviews.
 You cannot restrict the set of languages or worldviews that are returned.
-If you want to make only a subset of languages or worldviews available to end users, do so programmatically on the client side by passing only the desired language and worldview codes using the code snippets in the previous section.
+You can manually limit the set of languages and worldviews available to end users by controlling the options in your language and worldview-switching UI controls.

 Using custom label layers with Mapbox tilesets

-Label layers in Mapbox Standard and Classic styles will honor the language and worldview settings that you've applied to the map.
-If you add a custom layer that uses a Mapbox-maintained tileset as its source, you should set the text-field to name to fetch the localized label.
+Label layers in Mapbox Standard and Mapbox Classic styles will honor the language and worldview settings that you've applied to the map.
+If you add a custom layer that uses a Mapbox-maintained tileset (such as streets-v8) as its source, you should set the text-field to name to display the localized label.

 "text-field": ["get", "name"]